”This project was different from every project I have done! There is a lot I take from it and I thank the

 countries.
 It became clearer that for me to feel good about myself, I have to participate in solving this

 conflict so the next generations can be free in all aspects.
+I realized that not everyone in the older

 generations is against the community and that there is still hope.